<Team leader CV template (text format)

 Put your most relevant certifications in your personal statement or certifications section so that they stand out.

-According to the Office for National Statistics (ONS), hairdressers in the UK earn an average annual salary of £14,725.
+According to the UK Earnings Explorer provided by the Office for National Statistics (ONS), hairdressers in the UK earn an average annual salary of £14,725.

 Additionally, there are similar pay levels for both men and women in this type of role.